 No trip to Hawaiʻi is complete without attending one of these traditional celebrations of food and culture.
 Feast on kālua pork cooked in an imu (underground oven), laulau (beef, pork, chicken or fish wrapped in taro leaves) and poi (taro starch) while hula dancers tell stories through their graceful movements.More

 We raise Japanese Ezo Abalone, using pure deep sea water.
-Abalone is one of the most precious seafoods [...]
+Abalone is one of the most precious seafood in [...]

 The heart and soul of dining at the Hilo Hawaiian Hotel is the revered WSW Steakhouse & Seafood [...]